ADnothing/ADnothing.github.io/_posts/2021-05-07-lobservatoiredadrien.md

 ### Description

 In 2021, I created L'Observatoire d'Adrien, a science popularization program on the internet.
-The goal of this initiative was to be able to communicate and transmit my knowledge and my passion to the general public.
+The goal of this initiative was to be able to communicate and transmit my knowledge and passion to the general public.
 I first started with YouTube, then I grew my audience with TikTok and Instagram.
 Today, I make videos about physics in general, Astronomy/Astrophysics, and scientific research.
+I also post photos of my observations and my activities.
+To follow me, follow this [link](https://linktr.ee/lobservatoiredadrien)!

 ### YouTube